A projection-domain low-count quantitative SPECT method for alpha-particle emitting radiopharmaceutical therapy: Implementation and evaluation of the proposed method

+In contrast to the OSEM-based method, the LC-QSPECT method assumes that the activity uptake in the VOI is homogeneous.
+This assumption may not hold in clinical settings~\cite{RN68,abou2020preclinical}.
+Thus, we evaluated the impact of spatial intra-lesion heterogeneity on the performance of the LC-QSPECT method.

+We generated five phantoms with average patient size and a lesion of diameters 33.75~mm~\cite{RN65} in the pelvis.
+Each phantom had a different amount of spatial intra-lesion heterogeneity.
+To simulate intra-lesion heterogeneity, we modeled the uptake in the lesion as a 3D lumpy model~\cite{liu2021observer}.
+Denote the support of the lesion in the object space by $s(\bm{r})$.
+Then, the lesion activity uptake, denoted by $f_l(\bm{r})$, is given by

+where $P$ denotes the total number of lumps, and $\bm{c}_p$, $a_p$, and $\sigma_p$ denote the center, magnitude, and width of the $p^{th}$ lump function, respectively.
+Different levels of heterogeneity were simulated by varying the values of $P$, $\bm{c}_p$, $a_p$, and $\sigma_p$.
+The heterogeneity was characterized by entropy, where a higher value of entropy refers to more heterogeneity in uptake.
+We used Shannon entropy~\cite{wu2013local}, a commonly used method to quantify entropy.
+As described in~\cite{pharwaha2009shannon}, we first calculated the histogram of the activity map of the lesion region.
+The histogram had 256 bins $\{b_w,w=0,1,...,255\}$.
+Denote $v$ as the total number of voxels in the lesion region, the normalized histogram $\{B_w,w=0,1,...,255\}$ was calculated using the expression $B_w = b_w / v$.
+Then, the entropy was computed as follows~\cite{pharwaha2009shannon}:

-To evaluate the effect of lesion-to-bone uptake ratio (LBUR), we generated six phantoms with average patient size and a lesion of diameter 33.75~mm~\cite{RN65} in the pelvis.
-Each phantom had a different LBUR, ranging from 1:1 to 6:1.
-The activity uptake in the background, bone, and gut regions was in the ratio of 2:5:25.
-We generated 50 noise realizations for each phantom using the process described in Sec.~\ref{sec:CRB}.
-Using this data, we evaluated the accuracy and precision of the estimated uptake as a function of lesion contrast.
+The generated lesions and the corresponding entropy are shown in Fig.~\ref{fig:het_lesion_img}.
+All lesions had the same mean activity uptake and the mean activity uptake in the background, bone, gut, and lesion region was in the ratio of 2:5:25:20.
+We generated 50 noise realizations for each phantom.
+Using these data, we evaluated the accuracy and precision of the proposed method as a function of different levels of spatial intra-lesion heterogeneity.